Important Divorce Advice For Women: Seven Things To Keep In Mind

 3. Try to cooperate with your spouse

 This does not mean that you should not try to get what you deserve.
-Consider hiring a divorce lawyer if you feel that matters are too complicated to sort out on your own.
+Consider hiring a family law attorney if you feel that matters are too complicated to sort out on your own.
 You also should not be expected to cooperate with your ex-spouse if he was abusive or negligent to you or your children in any way.
 Keep in mind that there are caveats like this for many pieces of divorce advice.
+Finally, be sure that everything you are doing complies with divorce and family law in your area.

 4. Focus on self-care